 Scientists still don’t truly understand why whale sharks migrate.
 Whether it be for food, for breeding, or some other reason, the whale shark story remains largely a mystery.
 One thing we do know is that annually from March, whale sharks make their way to the Ningaloo Marine Park and stick around for several months.
 During that time, it’s actually possible to swim with these incredible animals.
 Ningaloo Whale Shark Swim provides this highly specialised tour.
 Utilising their spotter plane, they expedite search times — leaving you more time in the water with the incredible giants of the sea.

 Seize a special moment in time and watch countless baby sea turtles leave their nests and head down the beach to the water for the very first time.
 Seeing this natural marvel is a true privilege — and a reality for visitors to the Ningaloo Coast during the hotter months.
-Hatchings occur in February and March at Maud’s Landing in Coral Bay, and at three beaches around Exmouth — Five Mile Beach, Wobiri Beach, and the Jurabi Turtle Centre.
-Human activity can severely impact nesting behaviour and successful hatchings, so seek guidance from local experts that promote sustainable tourism practices in the area.
-Ningaloo Turtles’ code of conduct is a good place to start.
-Guided turtle tours are offered from the Jurabi Turtle Centre.
+The chance of seeing hatchlings increases in February and March.
+Human activity can severely impact nesting behaviour of marine turtles and success of hatchlings survival.
+Seek guidance from local experts that promote sustainable tourism practices in the area.
+The Department of Biodiversity Conservation and Attractions’ Turtle Watching Code of Conduct is a good place to start.
+The best chance of viewing nesting turtles and hatchlings is by joining a turtle eco-education tour at the Jurabi Turtle Centre.